 Use direct mail as part of a wider marketing campaign, utilising it alongside digital methods like social media.

 Once you’re happy that you’re GDPR compliant, you can think about what you’ll be sending.
 Newsletters are a popular choice as they can be both creative and informative but it’s important to find the right print company to work with.

-When it comes to creating a newsletter, there’s a lot to consider, so make sure to download our free guide to print techniques.
-That way, you’ll be fully prepared to get your next print project perfect.
+When it comes to creating a newsletter, there’s a lot to consider, so make sure to download our free checklist.
+That way, you’ll be fully prepared to get your next print marketing campaign perfect.